Pearl Harbor Area

 (1942 - unknown), near Ohikilolo Beach

-Battery Homestead (1942 - 1944) initially four Panama mounts and later three 5-inch naval guns located at Keaau Homesteads (0.75 miles inland).
-One of the 5-inch gun platforms still exists, as well as the BC station, plotting room, and six magazines.
-The other two gun mounts are buried or destroyed.
+Battery Homestead (1942 - 1944) initially three 5-inch naval guns, later four 155mm gun Panama mounts added, located at Keaau Homesteads (0.75 miles inland).
+One of the 5-inch gun mounts still exists, as well as the BC station, plotting room, and six magazines.
+The other two 5-inch gun mounts are buried or destroyed.
+The Panama mounts are buried or destroyed.
 Private property.

 Thanks to William Gaines of the Coast Defense Study Group for detailed information on Oahu's WWII 155mm batteries, railway batteries, and other historical information, and also to the late William Dorrance of the CDSG for additional historical information.